franciscovillaescusa/CAMELS/docs/source/Lya.rst

 where ``suite`` can be either ``IllustrisTNG`` or ``SIMBA``, ``sim`` is the simulation of interest, and ``##`` is the snapshot number (for snapshot numbers 0 through 9, a 0 must pad the front).
 For example ``IllustrisTNG/1P_0/SPECTRA_001/Lya-spectra.hdf5`` is the Lyman-alpha spectra for the IllustrisTNG suite 1P_0 simulation at redshift 5.

-The easiest way to read the data is using the same code that generated the spectra; see the `Fake Spectra <https://github.com/sbird/fake_spectra>`_ GitHub for instructions on how to install.
+The easiest way to read the data is using the same code that generated the spectra; see the `Fake Spectra <https://github.com/sbird/fake_spectra>`_ GitHub for instructions on how to install it.
 The data can then be read as follows:

 .. code::  python

    from fake_spectra.plot_spectra import PlottingSpectra

    # We use their plotting routine to read in the data.